 Images are the most significant contributor to determining the overall page size and substantially impact your website’s performance.
 Optimising images on WordPress for SEO is essential to improve your loading speed, provide a better user experience, implement effective SEO and save storage space on your hosting server.

 Slow and heavy images can kill your engagement and conversion rates — but this needn’t be the case if you consistently follow best practices for image optimisation.
 The simple procedural modifiers described in this article will keep your pages running smoothly and those images popping, adding up to a thoroughly enjoyable user experience.

-Altlier is a web design and digital marketing agency.
+Altlier is an award-winning web design and digital marketing agency.
 Our team builds SEO-optimised websites and provides image optimisation services.
 To see how we can help your business, check out our services page or get in touch with us.